doctrine/orm/docs/en/tutorials/getting-started.rst

     $ php create_product.php ORM
     $ php create_product.php DBAL

 What is happening here?
-Using the ``Product`` is pretty standard OOP.
+Using the ``Product`` class is pretty standard OOP.
 The interesting bits are the use of the ``EntityManager`` service.
-To notify the EntityManager that a new entity should be inserted into the database you have to call ``persist()``.
-To initiate a transaction to actually perform the insertion, You have to explicitly call ``flush()`` on the ``EntityManager``.
+To notify the EntityManager that a new entity should be inserted into the database, you have to call ``persist()``.
+To initiate a transaction to actually *perform* the insertion, you have to explicitly call ``flush()`` on the ``EntityManager``.

-This distinction between persist and flush is allows to aggregate all writes (INSERT, UPDATE, DELETE) into one single transaction, which is executed when flush is called.
-Using this approach the write-performance is significantly better than in a scenario where updates are done for each entity in isolation.
+This distinction between persist and flush is what allows the aggregation of all database writes (INSERT, UPDATE, DELETE) into one single transaction, which is executed when ``flush()`` is called.
+Using this approach, the write-performance is significantly better than in a scenario in which writes are performed on each entity in isolation.

-Doctrine follows the UnitOfWork pattern which additionally detects all entities that were fetched and have changed during the request.
-You don't have to keep track of entities yourself, when Doctrine already knows about them.

-As a next step we want to fetch a list of all the Products.
+Next, we'll fetch a list of all the Products in the database.
 Let's create a new script for this:

 .. code-block:: php